f5devcentral/f5-agility-labs-xc/docs/class7/module3/task2.rst

    - Bot Defense uses these signals to distinguish browsers from automation.
    - This is why browser access can be allowed while scripted clients are blocked.

-14. Generate simulated bot traffic using curl (expected to be blocked).
+14. Generate simulated bot traffic using curl from the VScode Terminal (expected to be blocked).

-   Now send non-browser, automated POST requests to protected pages.
+   Open a new terminal in VS Code and run the following commands to send non-browser, automated POST requests to protected pages.

    .. note::
-      *Update the URLs below with your namespace.*
+      *Update the URLs below with your namespace.**TIP:** create a new text file in VScode to edit the curl commands*

    **Login Page Test**